Last Updated on by

-Enclosed bins offer homeowners with limited space an easy option for composting
+Enclosed compost bins offer homeowners with limited space an easy option for composting.

 The composting bins are typically made from thick, recycled plastic and come in a variety of different sizes and shapes.
 The process is completely enclosed via a lid and eliminates both the sight of a compost pile and the smell.

 On the downside though, the size of enclosed bins limits the

 Pros: materials are kept out of sight, a minimal smell is given off, and the system is very neat and tidy.

 Cons: cost, limited amount of space to work with, hard to harvest finished compost.

 Tumblers are a unique — and the most efficient — type of enclosed compost bin

 They are typically cylindrical in nature, almost drum-like, and have a handle that allows them to be “turned” or tumbled easily.
 This circumvents the need to stir the compost periodically with a shovel or pitchfork to provide aeration and mixing of ingredients

 Pros: very easy to “stir” materials, keeps composting material completely out of sight, smells are minimized.

 Cons: cost, limited space, not as easy to access finished compost.